 - Bleach and Fabric Softener

 We recommend laundering exclusively with cold water.
 If you are concerned about a stain, you can use warm, but not hot, water.
 Hot water doesn’t necessarily ruin the cloths, but heat is a concern.
 XTek Clean recommends not exceeding 60°F. Microfiber is a blend of polyester and polyamide, making it great for cleaning and super absorbent.
+XTek Clean has repurposed millions of plastic bottles to make our cloths.
+Our household microfiber products are made from recycled microfiber yarn.
 Too much heat can harm the “static” and the number of fibers per square inch.

 - Dryer Use